 Cover Letters

-A cover letter introduces and markets you effectively by complementing your CV.
-It tells your story by highlighting your relevant strengths and motivation for the person and organisation you are writing to, rather than listing all the things that can already be seen on your CV.
+A cover letter tells your story by highlighting your relevant strengths and motivation for the person and organisation you are writing to, rather than listing all the things that can already be seen on your CV.

 Always take the opportunity to submit a cover letter if you are given the chance.